rscircus/rscircus.github.io/index.md

 **My own projects**

-- [☢ Visualization of the️ nuclear triad of all major forces](https://strangewars.github.io/) - with a loud not towards the movie Wargames
+- [☢️ Visualization of the️ nuclear triad of all major forces](https://strangewars.github.io/) - with a loud nod towards the movie Wargames
 - [🦠 #EUvsVirus  Hackathon Contribution](https://eusim.github.io) - simulating COVID-19 in the EU using Markov-Chains
 - [🤖 Edge TPUs and inference](https://rscircus.github.io/2020/01/25/coral-ai-edge.html) - inference at low watts
 - [🛳️ Kubernetes on RaspberryPi 3B+](https://rscircus.github.io/2020/01/21/tinker-kubecloud.html) - k3s on a RaspberryPi cluster